phreborn/MLCAF/Tutorial/PrepareNeuralNetworkModel.md

 Consider the following steps (please start a fresh session on an lxplus machine and login), for which details and general comments are given below:

-### Step 0: Train a neural network
+#### Step 0: Train a neural network
-    [Keras](https://keras.io/) is recommended, for which there is lots of documentation and support online, no need to elaborate here.
+    Keras is recommended, for which there is lots of documentation and support online, no need to elaborate here.
-### Step 1: Save necessary network outputs
+#### Step 1: Save necessary network outputs
     We need a network architecture json file, a weights HDF5 file (both from keras), and a input variables file (prepared by the user).
-Example files can be found under /eos/user/b/bejaeger/Keras-Network
+Example files can be found under /eos/user/b/bejaeger/Keras-Network.
-### Step 2: Convert outputs to single NN json file
+#### Step 2: Convert outputs to single NN json file

 ```
 # go to your favorite working directory